nwisbeta/github.io/pages/app_design/standard-features.md

 ## Home
 The 'Home Page' or the 'Main Screen/Page' must include the most important app feature (primary reason for app) or provide a summary of the most important information.
 Users can configure or personalise this page through their settings if required.

-### Show most important feature for a clinical app on the home page
+### Most Important Feature Appears on the Home Page

 <img class="img-responsive img-thumbnail" src="/images/examples/design-standards-sf-search.png">